Julcatan/bikesharing/README.md

 ## Summary:

-The data analysis shows that a bikesharing company start up needs to focus on male customers and subscribers.
+The data analysis shows that a bikesharing company start up needs to focus on male customers and aquiring subscribers.
-Also the ride sharing stations should be located in an area where people commute for less than 15 minutes and the population is dense enough.
+Also the ride sharing stations should be located in an area where many people commute for short distances.

-The lower population density in ... could pose some risks as people
+The lower population density in ... could pose some risks as people tend to rent for less than 15 minutes.

 I would create more detailed visualizion for areas with a similar population density as ...